Skip to main contentSkip to navigation

 Power surges and abrupt shutdowns can corrupt critical firmware modules in the WD Service Area.
 Module 32 (the Relocation List) is a frequent point of failure: it tracks remapped bad sectors.
 When the list overfills its allocated space, the firmware enters a retry loop and the drive becomes unresponsive or enters a BSY (Busy) state.
 The drive may spin and be detected by the NVR BIOS but cannot serve any data.

-Recovery procedure: Access the drive via PC-3000 WD module.
+Recovery procedure: For Marvell-based standard Purple drives, access the Service Area via the PC-3000 WD module.
 If the Service Area is locked, perform RAM patching to gain terminal access.
 Clear Module 32 (Relocation List) and patch Module 02 to prevent the reallocation process from restarting during imaging.
+For high-capacity Purple Pro Helium drives (12TB+) on the HGST CCB platform, the equivalent work runs through the PC-3000 HGST CCB adapter with a different module layout and translator workflow.
 Image the drive using selective head reading to work around degraded heads.
 Pricing: $600–$900.

 Write Head Degradation from 24/7 Operation